IBUNHABIBU/react-bookstore/README.md

 - Styling
   - Styling the navbar
   - Styling the form
-- Creating the Filter component
+  - Styling the list of books
-  - Add filter component to the BookList component
+  - Update Heroku

 <!-- BUILD WITH -->
 ## Built With